FoalTS/foal/docs/guide/4-rest-api-endpoint.md

 That's it!
 We now have a REST API at the endpoint `/tasks`.
 Go back to your browser, refresh the page and play with your todo-list!

-## What did we just do?
+## What have we just done?

 First we imported the controller factory `rest` from the `@foal/common` package.
-A controller factory creates controllers from services that have a specific interface.
-For instance, the `rest` factory takes those which implement `Partial<ModelService<IModel>>` and the `view` factory (for rendering templates) takes the ones which implement the `ViewService` interface.
+A controller factory creates controllers from services that implement a specific interface.
+For instance, the `rest` factory takes those which implement `Partial<ModelService<any, any, any, any>>` and the `view` factory (for rendering templates) takes the ones which implement the `ViewService` interface.

-Once a controller is created, it needs to be registered within a module.
+Once a controller is created (with the `attachService` method), it needs to be registered within a module.
 Every app starts with a module which in this case is the `AppModule`.
 That's all you need to know for the moment.

 Now take a time and look at your code.
 You ended setting up a REST API with just a few lines!
 No need to reinvent the wheel every time!